davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 The main source of news was the Portuguese *web* archive [@SearchPastPWA2013].
 Using the public search API we collected archived pages, restricting the results to occurrences of names gathered in [Section 3](#sec_kb) and 45 `.pt` domains associated with various sources of information: *online* newspapers, *websites* of television and radio stations, and content aggregator portals.

-A second news source was the CHAVE[^3][@DBLP:conf/clef/SantosR04; @santos-rocha-2001-evaluating] collection, containing articles from the newspaper PÚBLICO published between 1994 and 1995.
+A second news source was the [CHAVE collection](https://www.linguateca.pt/CHAVE)[@DBLP:conf/clef/SantosR04; @santos-rocha-2001-evaluating], containing articles from the newspaper PÚBLICO published between 1994 and 1995.
 Finally, some articles not archived by arquivo.pt were also added, taken directly from the *World*, *Politics* and *Society* sections of the publico.pt website.

 This process resulted in a collection of around 13.7 million article titles published between 1994 and 2022.
 Pre-processing was then applied in order to remove news items with: duplicate titles, titles with less than 4 words, and titles or URLs containing words that are part of a pre-defined list (e.g.: *sports*, *celebrities*, *arts*, *cinema*, etc.) that suggest a context other than politics.
 This pre-processing resulted in 1.3 million different titles, around 10 per cent of the data initially collected.